EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-bind-state.md

 # data-ajax-cart-bind-state

 <p class="lead" markdown="1">
-The attribute displays a [Cart state](/v2/docs/cart-state) property, such as cart total quantity or cart total price, outside of the cart sections.
+The attribute displays a [Cart state](/v2/docs/cart-state/) property, such as cart total quantity or cart total price, outside of the [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) elements.
 Liquid Ajax Cart will update the displayed value if the cart is changed.
 </p>

+## How it works

+Add the `data-ajax-cart-bind-state` attribute with the [Cart state](/v2/docs/cart-state/) property you want to show to any HTML element
+ —
-Add the `data-ajax-cart-bind-state` attribute to an HTML element with the [Cart state](/v2/docs/cart-state/) property you want to show — Liquid Ajax Cart will put the Cart state property value as the inner content of the HTML element and update it if the cart state property value is changed.
+Liquid Ajax Cart will put the Cart state property value as the inner content of the HTML element and update it if the Cart state property value is changed.

 ## Use cases